Traumatic Brain Injury Market Summary

 - In 2024, EU4 and the UK, Germany captured nearly 29% of the total market, followed by France (22%) in the 7MM.

-Drug Class Insight
+Traumatic Brain Injury Drug Class Insight

 Cell Replacements

-Cell replacement therapies for TBI primarily act through mechanisms like creating structural "biobridges," modulating inflammation, and enhancing endogenous repair.
+Cell replacement therapies for Traumatic Brain Injury primarily act through mechanisms like creating structural "biobridges," modulating inflammation, and enhancing endogenous repair.
 Modified mesenchymal stromal cells (e.g., SB623) establish neurovascular pathways between neurogenic niches (e.g., subventricular zone) and injury sites, enabling migration of host stem cells via Matrix Metalloproteinase-9 (MMP-9)-rich signaling.
 These transplanted cells secrete growth factors (e.g., Brain-derived neurotrophic factor [BDNF], Nerve growth factor [NGF]) and anti-inflammatory cytokines, reducing neuronal apoptosis, promoting angiogenesis, and improving synaptic plasticity.
 Additionally, stem cell-derived exosomes attenuate neuroinflammation and enhance motor recovery.

-Traumatic Brain Injury (TBI) Drugs Uptake
+Traumatic Brain Injury Drugs Uptake

 This section focuses on the uptake rate of potential drugs expected to launch in the market during 2025–2034.
 For example, ONP-002 in the US is expected to be launched by 2030 in the US.